crystalccy1/spraydiffusion_ral/README.md

 # SprayDiffusion: Diffusion-based Robotic Spray Painting Trajectory Generation

-This repository contains the implementation of SprayDiffusion, a diffusion-based approach for robotic spray painting trajectory generation, submitted to IEEE Robotics and Automation Letters (RA-L).
+This repository contains the implementation of SprayDiffusion, a diffusion-based approach for robotic spray painting trajectory generation.

 ## Abstract